 DECADES IN THE MAKING

-In Vancouver, in 2004, I decided to return to beachhead and expand the story.
-I wrote a script that included the existing 16mm footage as back stories for the main characters.
-I sourced props and equipment, and in spring 2005, with a crew of seven, we captured 8 minutes of stop motion action in 4 different locations.
+In Vancouver, in 2005, I decided to expand the story.
+I wrote a script that incorporated the existing 16mm footage as back stories for the main characters.
+I sourced props and equipment, and in spring 2006, with a crew of seven, we captured 8 minutes of stop motion action in 4 different locations.
 More than 150 props were used.

 In fall, 2006, I moved to Toronto.
-BEAHCHEAD sat unedited on an external drive until I was awarded a completion grant from the Toronto Arts Council and immediately began post-production.
-I edited BEACHHEAD in Final Cut Pro 7; an effects editor worked in Adobe After Effects; a sound editor mixed the film in Pro Tools, and I cast actors to record voice overs at a recording studio in North York.
+BEACHHEAD sat unedited on an external drive until I was awarded a completion grant from the Toronto Arts Council and immediately began post-production.
+I edited BEACHHEAD in Final Cut Pro 7, an effects editor worked in Adobe After Effects, a sound editor mixed the film in Pro Tools, and I cast actors to record voice overs at a recording studio in North York.
 Post-production lasted three months.

 In November 2007, BEACHHEAD: A War Epic… premiered as part of a Remembrance Day curation at the Revue Cinema in Toronto to an audience of 200 people.
 It premiered on YouTube the same day.
 After more than 1 million views it is highly regarded as one of the most enjoyed toy soldier war epics.

-Download the script and see some of the BEACHHEAD administration below.
+Download the original script above and see some of the BEACHHEAD administration below.

 I didn’t get to camera until 2011 and then returned again in 2012, both times with no crew and minimalist production capabilities.
 I built a modular set on my back deck in west Toronto and worked overnight so I could control the light.
 The set faced harsh winds and rain damage before I even got to camera.
 Once I did, it took eight overnight shoots over two weeks to complete the action for BRIDGEHEAD.